NotHammer043/Random-Stuffs/What happened between me and Raven/README.md

 How did i feel afterwards:
 - It took me a while to forget everything but it felt great afterwards, i finally get to take care of myself.
 And i also get to spend my OWN earnings.

+Raven will use you for what you have, he does not understand your (personal) issues and will always expect that you have time for him, he will always expect you to prioritize him.
+No matter how loyal you are he will never understand that.